-Web address: https://oh-grievances.force.com/Union/SiteLogin
+Electronic Grievance System/OH System Web address: https://ohgrievance.my.site.com/Union/SiteLogin

-- The "U" in Union "S" in Site and "L" in Login must be capitalized - It is suggested to create a bookmark or a shortcut on your desktop - This is the first screen you will see:
+The "U" in Union "S" in Site and "L" in Login must be capitalized

-- If this is your first time logging into the system, you must click on "New User" - Once you have created your account, you will see this screen each time you go to the OH webpage.
-Provide your State of Ohio Employee ID# (OAKS ID #) and password from here on out. - If you forget your password after creating your account, click on "forgot password". - o You will need to enter your State of Ohio Employee ID.
+- If this is your first time logging into the system, you must click on "New User" - Enter in the requested information - Email Address (State of Ohio Email) - State of Ohio Employee ID (OAKS ID #) - Password you will utilize each time you log into the account - Once you have created your account, you will see this screen each time you go to the OH webpage. - Suggested that you create a bookmark or a shortcut on your desktop

+Returning User

+- Enter in the following:

+- State of Ohio Employee ID (OAKS ID #)

+- Password created

+Forgot Password

+- Click Forgot Password - Enter your State of Ohio Employee ID (OAKS ID#)

-The system will send a temporary password to your work email address on record.
-The system will ask you to reset your password.
+The system send a password reset email to the State of Ohio email address on record.
 If you do not receive an automated e-mail from the system, please notify OGC.